squaresLab/BugZoo/README.md

   be used for compilation and running tests, and whether the tests within the suite may be executed within parallel.
 * `source/`, a directory containing the original source code for the scenario.
-* `program.txt`, a file specifying the location of each of the source files, relative to the directory of that particular benchmark.
+* `test.sh`, a bash script responsible for determining the success or failure of a given test case for a provided executable.
+This script accepts three

-Discuss test cases (different for scenarios that utilise Pythia):
+  arguments: the path to the executable within the repair candidate's directory; the identifier for the test case, following the GenProg naming convention (e.g. `p1`, `n7`); and a random port number to be used for performing the test (which is optional for bugs that do not require port access).

-* `test.sh`, a bash script responsible for evaluating the success or failure of a given test case for a provided executable.
+* `compile.sh`, a bash script responsible for compiling a variant of the associated program, using the files provided within the directory of the single argument passed.

-* `test/`, a directory containing any additional files needed to run the test cases.
-Such files may specify the expected output of the program on a given test case.
+For the ManyBugs benchmarks, `test.sh` invokes the original (or a slightly modified version) of the original test harness for the bug scenaro.
+For SIR and the TSE 2012 dataset, this file dispatches the test case execution request onto [Pythia](https://github.com/ChrisTimperley/Pythia), which helps to ensure candidates that pass all tests within the suite meet a minimal set of quality requirements.

 Where a human repair for the bug was provided by the original dataset, those files can be found in the `fixed` directory.
 Additionally, a `diffs` directory